rmagee/quartet_epcis/README.rst

 .. image:: https://badge.fury.io/py/quartet_epcis.svg
     :target: https://badge.fury.io/py/quartet_epcis

+The essential component for the Open Source EPCIS QU4RTET infrastructure's GS1 EPCIS support.

 The quartet_epcis python package is a Django application that contains the base database models necessary for the support of EPCIS 1.2 data persistence to an RDBMS.
 The quartet_epcis.parsing